pluginkollektiv/snitch/readme.txt

 = Summary =
 *Snitch* writes a log of both authorized and blocked attempts of connectivity.
 An overall view provides transparency and lets you control outgoing connections initialized by plugins, themes, or WordPress.
-Further info and answers to frequently asked questions can be found in the [Snitch Handbook (German)](http://playground.ebiene.de/snitch-wordpress-netzwerkmonitor/).

 = In A Nutshell =
 * neat interface